Detection of Sleep Apnea Events via tracking Nonlinear Dynamic Cardio-Respiratory Coupling from Electrocardiogram Signals

 - View All

-Obstructive sleep apnea (OSA) is a common sleep disorder that causes increasing risk of mortality and affects quality of life of approximately 6.62% of the total US population.
+Obstructive sleep apnea (OSA) is a common sleep disorder that causes increasing mortality risk and affects the quality of life of approximately 6.62% of the total US population.
 Timely detection of sleep apnea events is vital for the treatment of OSA.
 In this paper, we present a novel approach based on extracting the quantifiers of nonlinear dynamic cardio-respiratory coupling from electrocardiogram (ECG) signals to detect sleep apnea events.
-The quantifiers of the cardio-respiratory dynamic coupling were extracted based on recurrence quantification analysis (RQA), and a battery of statistical data mining techniques were to enhance OSA detection accuracy.
-This approach would lead to a cost-effective and convenient means for screening of OSA, compared to traditional polysomnography (PSG) methods.
-The results of tests conducted using data from PhysioNets Sleep Apnea database suggest excellent quality of the OSA detection based on a thorough comparison of multiple models, using model selection criteria of validation data: Sensitivity (91.93%), Specificity (85.84%), Misclassification (11.94%) and Lift (2.7).
+The quantifiers of the cardio-respiratory dynamic coupling were extracted based on recurrence quantification analysis (RQA), and a battery of statistical data mining techniques were executed to enhance the accuracy of OSA detection.
+This approach leads to a more cost-effective and convenient means for screening for OSA, compared to traditional polysomnography (PSG) methods.
+The results of tests using data from the PhysioNet Sleep Apnea database suggest an excellent quality of OSA detection based on a thorough comparison of multiple models, using model selection criteria for validation data: Sensitivity (91.93%), Specificity (85.84%), Misclassification (11.94%) and Lift (2.7). © 2013 IEEE.

 author list (cited authors)

 Karandikar, K., Le, T. Q., Sa-ngasoongsong, A., Wongdhamma, W., & Bukkapatnam, S.